-Clinical makeup assingments will be made by Level 3 faculty and will be dependent upon missed site and space availability.
-There will also be one simulation makeup day towards the end of the semester.
+Clinical makeup assingments will be made by Level 3 faculty and will be listed on the clinical schedule.
+The faculty will assign the make-up day based on availability.

 Student Behavioral Expectations or Conduct Policy:

 Clinical Assignment Policy:

 1. Students are expected to provide, without discrimination, nursing services regardless of the age, disability, economic status, gender, national origin, race, religion, health problems, or sexual orientation of the client served (RULE §217.11 (L)).
 Students are required to meet the work force standard of providing care to any and all clients assigned to their level of responsibility.